-- making sure that extra attention is given; - adapting the curriculum; - changing the group that the child works with; - adjusting the amount of work that is expected, and/or - making minor adaptations to the classroom/Early Years environment.
+- making sure that extra attention is given; - adapting the curriculum; - changing the group that the child works with; - adjusting the amount of work that is expected, and/or - making minor adaptations to the classroom/ Early Years environment.

-- the class teacher/key worker will have tried lots of changes/supports within the class but feel that there may be more that could be done to help; - the teacher/key worker will make a request for assistance from the Head of Centre (Early Years), Pupil Support Co-ordinator (Primary) or Principal Teacher of Pupil Support (Secondary); - the discussions can result in more changes being introduced or additional support being given to the class/group, and - support at this stage is documented through the Getting it Right for Every Child (GIRFEC) response sheet and is formally monitored by the class teacher.
+- the class teacher/key worker will have tried lots of changes/supports within the class but feel that there may be more that could be done to help; - the teacher/key worker will talk to the Head of Centre (Early Years), Pupil Support Co-ordinator (Primary) or Principal Teacher of Pupil Support (Secondary); - parents will be informed that a Stage 2 plan is being considered and invited to contact the school to discuss the suggestions in the plan; - the discussions can result in more changes being introduced or additional support being given to the class/group, and - support at this stage is documented and formally monitored by school/Early Years staff through a Stage 2 plan.